Resources for Episode #005: Richard Fariña Tribute Part 2

 From left to right: Richard’s uncle Otto Crozier holding the accordian, Arthur Ryan, Tommy John Conlon, Richard's uncle George Crozier holding the fiddle, and Hughie Conlon.
 George Crozier is the George that Owenie mentioned in this episode.

-From left to right: Jim Crozier (Fariña’s cousin), Patricia, and Owenie Crozier (Fariña’s uncle).
-Taken in Moortown, County Tyrone, in Northern Ireland 2014.
+Left to right: Jim Crozier (Fariña’s cousin), Patricia, Owenie Crozier (Fariña’s uncle).
+Moortown, County Tyrone, Northern Ireland, 2014.

-Caroline Doctorow recorded The Quiet Joys of Brotherhood on her 2008 Fariña tribute album Another Country … The Songs of Richard and Mimi Fariña.
+Another Country … The Songs of Richard and Mimi Fariña.
+Caroline Doctorow (2008)

-Omar Lugones giving his 2011 presentation, Remembering Richard Fariña, at the Carmel Valley Library in Carmel, California.
+Omar Lugones giving his 2011 presentation, Remembering Richard Fariña, at Carmel Valley Library in Carmel, California